opendaylight/releng-builder/vagrant/baseline/README.md

-rackspace-convert-base can be used to convert a RackSpace native base image into a Vagrant compatible one.
-The default image to convert is the 'Fedora 20 (Heisenbug) (PVHVM)' image but this can be overridden just by setting the RSIMAGE environment variable before calling the vagrant up.
+basline can be used to prepare systems in the Rackspace (or potentially other environments) for following vagrant layers.

+While the base image that is looked for is
+'Fedora 20 (Heisenbug) (PVHVM)' which is no longer even offered, the variable is being left in place so to prompt selection of a proper base image to spin up against.

+This is controlled by the RSIMAGE environment variable

 ex: